Thursday, July 7, 2016

 • Einkorn flour, about 2.00 a pound.

-So why aren’t wheat farmers all jumping on the health-conscious, wheat alternative bandwagon?
+So why aren’t wheat farmers all jumping on the health-conscious, non-mainstream wheat bandwagon?
 The Farm Bill.

 “What’s remarkable and extraordinary about the farm bill is that, at a time of record crop prices and federal deficits, the House overwhelmingly passed a bill to increase subsidies,” said Scott Faber, vice president for governmental affairs at the Environmental Working Group.

 You’ve no doubt heard stories of farmers being paid by the government not to farm.
 Sadly, many of those stories are true.
-Also true are the stories of farmers being paid higher-than-free-market prices for certain crops.
+Also true is that farmers are paid higher-than-free-market prices for certain crops.

 Currently, industrial agriculture uses 2 to 3 times more fertilizer, one and a half times more pesticides and 10 times more energy than a small or heritage crop grown organically.

-So, a farmer who switched to a heritage organic crop would save money in those areas while earning a larger profit for his crop.
-But he’d have to learn a whole new set of skills, and probably have to purchase a lot of new equipment.
+So, if a farmer switched from his mainstream crop to a heritage organic crop, he would save money in those 3 areas, while earning a larger profit for his crop.
+But he’d lose his government aid, and have to learn a whole new set of skills, and probably have to purchase a lot of new equipment.

 And there’s the likelihood his land is unable to grow anything other than the franken-wheat he’s used to.
 Is he going to be willing to work on soil improvement for years before his new healthier cash crop turns a profit?
 How many years (if ever) before his land could be certified as organic?

 Farmers need to feed their families.
-It’s a rare farmer who will break ranks with his neighbors and start growing Einkorn, Kamut, Red Fife, Spelt, Emmer, Ethiopian purple, black, yellow, or blue wheat.
+It’s a rare farmer who will break ranks with his neighbors and start growing Einkorn, Kamut, Red Fife, Spelt, Emmer, Ethiopian purple, black, yellow, or blue wheat despite demand, and despite higher profits.

 For large, conventional, industrial farmers the government provides incentivesbelow-market loans, below-market insurance and a guaranteed market for their crop.